A Serious Tennis Fan’s Top 10 Tips for the 2020 US Open

 - My annotated Ashe Stadium SHADE map

-- Louis Armstrong Stadium Seating Chart
+- Louis Armstrong Stadium Seating Chart (Official)

 - Armstrong Interactive “View from Seat” Map

 The frustrating reality is: “it depends.”
 Buying tickets for the US Open can be like investing in the stock market: knowledge and judgment dramatically raises the odds of a good decision, but there are always surprises due to the number of variables involved.
 Standard (non-resale) Ashe tickets usually sell out fairly quickly (except for Ashe stadium’s “Promenade” section, where there are usually quite a few available throughout the summer).
 However, there are almost always resale tickets available until the very last moment because thousands of fans post their tickets for resale.
 You can almost always get tickets closer to the tournament – and you may end up finding a phenomenal deal if you are patient.
 However, waiting longer to purchase requires you to have a higher risk tolerance than those who’d prefer the certainty around making arrangements sooner.
 Resale ticket prices can vary significantly, especially closer to the tournament.
 Prices can plummet when lineups are predicted to be lackluster… or they can skyrocket if fans speculate that certain marquee players (like Federer) will be scheduled.
 In 2017, after it became clear that both Federer and Nadal would be scheduled on the same days throughout the tournament, prices spiked sharply for the days they’d be scheduled if they advanced and dropped significantly for the opposite days.
 Then, after Federer got knocked out in quarters, prices for semis and finals declined quite a bit.
 The best advice I can give is to familiarize yourself with average prices on Ticketmaster for the days/sessions you are considering over the course of several days so you can recognize a good deal when you see one and spot the trends.
-Here is a chart showing the price ranges for regularly priced tickets in 2018.
-If you find resale tickets around these prices or less, that’s one sign of a great deal.

 FAQ #4: Which seats get the most shade?